gcfrench/shinystore/README.md

     and managing permission to display the filtered data.
 -   **display image module** displays the species image and link to original species image.
--   **display plot module** displays the species plot and select data points using the brush option functionality.
+-   **display plot module** displays and download the species plot and select data points using the brush option functionality.
 -   **display table module** displays and downloads the species table.

 Shiny